AnaMelisaGo/kids-first-healthy-cooking/README.md

 ### BENEFITS OF COOKING WITH KIDS

-In this section, I want to explain to everyone, especially to parents all the benefits that cooking can bring to the kids.
+In this section, I explain the benefits that cooking can bring to all kids.
 Cooking is not just making food.
 Cooking can teach the children the ability to read, to count, to write, can even boost their confidence, social skills, and to be organized, and most especially they learn to eat healthily, the advantage of a healthy diet and to be clean all the time.

 <br>